CyrylG/CV/README.md

 #### City, University of London (September 2018 - July 2022)
 - BEng (Hons) Civil Engineering - 2.1
-- Was first introduced to coding via Matlab
+- First introduced to coding via Matlab
 - Learned to use various software in short space of time
 - Became finance officer of rock climbing society